Weighted digraphs and tropical cones: Tropical cones and polyhedral cells

 \begin{corollary} The point $z$ is contained in $\tcone(V)$ if and only if for every $i \in \supp(z)$ there is an index $s \in [n]$ with $z \in \csec{i}{v^{(s)}}$ and $\supp(v^{(s)})\subseteq\supp(z)$.
 A point $z \in \TT^d$ is contained in $\tcone(V)$ if and only if for every $i \in [d]$ there is an index $s \in [n]$ with $z \in \csec{i}{v^{(s)}}$. \end{corollary}

 \begin{example} Let

 where $d=3$ and $n=6$.
 The third and fourth columns of $V'$ are the same.
-Notice that the first three columns correspond to the matrix $V$ from Example~\ref{example:envelope_with_infty}.
+Notice that the first three columns correspond to the matrix $V$ from Example~\ref{ex:type_decomposition}.
 With $Z=\{1\}$ we obtain the matrix

 where we keep the original row and column labels.
 The one-dimensional tropical projective torus $B=\TPmin^2(\{1\})$ is trivially subdivided; its covector reads $(\bullet,5,6)$.
+To denote cells in the boundary we use the symbol $\bullet$ at the component corresponding to an apex to mark if the cell is in a common boundary stratum with this apex.
 The union of the $1$-dimensional ball $B$ and the unbounded cell in $\RR^3/\RR\1$ with covector $(1234,-,-)$ yields the $2$-dimensional cell with covector $(1234,5,6)$ in the covector decomposition of $\TPmin^2$ induced by $V'$; see Figure~\ref{fig:signed_cells} and compare with Figure~\ref{figure:tropical_types}. \end{example}

 Notice that, while the tropical projective torus works for min and max alike, the definition of the tropical projective space does depend on the choice of the tropical addition.